-The painting installation “20 Days with Hair Towels (2008 – 2019)” shows a contemporary view of humanity with regard to the “selfie” era.
+The painting installation “20 Days with Hair Towels (2008 – 2019)” shows a contemporary view of humanity.
 The question “who we are” seems more important than ever.
 Fear and doubt about our existence have been playing a role for some time due to rapid technological developments; attacks and threats of war, and recently the corona crisis.
 Our view of humanity has partly been turned upside down.
 This existential crisis “who am I” is portrayed in a penetrating way because the many eyes of the self-portraits are focused on the viewer.

 The work consists of 20 canvases measuring 100 x 70 cm, painted with oil on linen.
 The total installation is more than 4 meters high and 4 meters wide.

-The basis for the work are the self-portraits in color from the visual diaries (LS diaries), in which the artist has just emerged from the shower with a towel “headdress” wrapped around her head, her skin slightly swollen and irregular from the warm water.
+The basis for the work are the self-portraits from the LS diaries, in which the artist has just emerged from the shower with a towel “headdress” wrapped around her head, her skin slightly swollen and irregular from the warm water.
 Her eyes openly and directly engage the viewer.

 The medium of oil paint is chosen because it creates a physical presence.
 Enhanced by the visibility of the canvas through the paint, the translucence of the thin layers mimics the tactility and fragility of human skin.